evgeni/talks/theforeman-deepdive-developing_fam_2023.md

 * We use [antsibull-changelog](https://github.com/ansible-community/antsibull-changelog) for changelog generation
 * This directory holds snippets that will be used for the next release's changelog
-* We'll take care for you if needed
 * Example:

 ```yaml